selfcommunity/api-docs/source/includes/endpoints/_media.md

 ```

 This endpoint perform the chunk upload of a media with type image or document.
 The client must split the file into chunks and send to the server in series.
 After all the chunks have been uploaded the client must call the [Chunk Upload Complete](#opIdcreateMediaChunkComplete) endpoint with the given `upload_id` parameter to finalize the upload and retrieve the [Media](#schemamedia).

+To perform chunk upload the request must contain `Content-Range` header with the information about the chunk.

 Max file size for image file is 5M.